-Vaude Mark L 2P - Our Backpacker tents come from the Alpine area of Southern Germany, made for use in the mountains and more than capable of withstanding whatever the British weather can throw at them.
-They have a double skin, with an inner sleeping compartment and an outer sheet extending over the two entrances at either end, providing separate space for boots and gear.
+Vaude Mark L 2P & Taurus 2P - Our Backpacker tents come from the Alpine area of Southern Germany, made for use in the mountains and more than capable of withstanding whatever the British weather can throw at them.
+They have a double skin, with an inner sleeping compartment and an outer sheet extending over the entrance, providing separate space for boots and gear.

-Sleeping Mat - The tents may have built in groundsheets, however, the chances are you will appreciate a bit of insulation from the ground, so each person is provided with their own sleeping mat.
+Sleeping Mat - The tents may have built in groundsheets, however, the chances are you will appreciate a bit of insulation from the ground, so each person is provided with one of our 1" (25mm) foam sleeping mats.